 Visual Description Audio Tours

-The Walker, in consultation with its community access advisory group, has launched a series of visual description audio tour stops for selected works in the exhibition Midnight Party and the Minneapolis Sculpture Garden.
+The Walker, in consultation with its community access advisory group, has launched a series of visual description audio tour stops for selected works in the Minneapolis Sculpture Garden.
 These tour stops are available through Art on Call, the Walker’s free audio guide accessible by phone, mobile device, or computer.
 For the individual stop numbers, please visit the blog A New Art on Call Tour that Focuses on Deep Description.

 American Sign Language Interpretation